 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-Free expression and academic freedom are not referenced in the Mission, Vision and Values statements of the University of the Ontario Institute of Technology (UOIT), also referred to as Ontario Tech University.
+Freedom of expression and academic freedom are not referenced in the Mission, Vision and Values statements of Ontario Tech University (formerly University of the Ontario Institute of Technology).

-To meet its obligations to the Ontario government, in 2018, UOIT enacted a new Freedom of Expression Policy which states:
+To meet its obligations to the Ontario government, in 2018, Ontario Tech enacted a new Freedom of Expression Policy which states:

-Limits on the Protest and Challenge of Freedom of Expression
+Section 8, Limits on the Protest and Challenge of Freedom of Expression, states:

-Responsibilities of Student Associations and recognized Student Organizations
+Section 9, Responsibilities of Student Associations and recognized Student Organizations, states:

-UOIT’s Harassment and Discrimination Policy defines Discrimination as:
+Ontario Tech’s Harassment and Discrimination Policy defines “Discrimination” as: